Trick-or-treating: Guising

-In Scotland and Ireland, "guising" – children going from door to door in disguise – is traditional, and a gift in the form of food, coins or "apples or nuts for the Halloween party" (and in more recent times, chocolate) is given out to the children.
+In Scotland and Ireland, "guising" – children going from door to door in disguise – is secular, and a gift in the form of food, coins or "apples or nuts for the Halloween party" (and in more recent times, chocolate) is given out to the children.
 The tradition is called "guising" because of the disguises or costumes worn by the children.
 In the West Mid Scots dialect, guising is known as "galoshans".
 In Scotland, youths went house to house in white with masked, painted or blackened faces, reciting rhymes and often threatening to do mischief if they were not welcomed.

 Guising has been recorded in Scotland since the 16th century, often at New Year.
 The Kirk Session records of Elgin name men and women who danced at New Year 1623.
 Six men, described as guisers or "gwysseris" performed a sword dance wearing masks and visors covering their faces in the churchyard and in the courtyard of a house.
 They were each fined 40 shillings.

-A record of guising at Halloween in Scotland in 1895 describes masqueraders in disguise carrying lanterns made out of scooped out turnips, visit homes to be rewarded with cakes, fruit, and money.
+A record of guising at Halloween in Scotland in 1895 describes masqueraders in disguise carrying lanterns made out of scooped out turnips, visiting homes to be rewarded with cakes, fruit, and money.
 In Ireland, children in costumes would commonly say "Help the Halloween Party" at the doors of homeowners.